Robert Mech, AIA

 He explains that the passing of time became his enemy and entropy was his ultimate foe.
 He hates things that fall apart.
 Yes, buildings change, people change, uses change.
 “But,” he says, “we need places that become us, that exist to explain ourselves long after we are gone.
 Why?
 Because the idea of ourselves is like a footprint, an echo that we leave for someone else to interpret.”

-Robert enjoys being an active member of Historic Seattle, the National Trust and Washington Trust for Historic Preservation, and is HOA President at the Betsy Ross Condominiums, a wonderful 1928 Colonial Revival abode, where he currently resides.
+Robert enjoys being an active member of Historic Seattle, the National Trust and Washington Trust for Historic Preservation, and the Virginia V Foundation (a non-profit supporting the last remaining steamship from Puget Sound’s mosquito fleet in the 1920s, on which he and his wife Krishane were married in 2017).
+Formerly HOA President at the Betsy Ross Condominiums, a wonderful 1928 Colonial Revival abode in Capitol Hill, Robert now puts most of his weekend energy into restoring a 1940s brick Tudor house affectionately dubbed “King Henry” in Bremerton, where he currently resides.
 If you’re looking for him, place your bets on antique shops, vintage clothing stores, or dumpster-diving in whatever neighborhood you happen to be in.
-He also manages an Etsy store called AnalogDigital, offering retro and vintage objects from the 1920s through the 1980s.
+He also manages a pop-up Etsy store called AnalogDigital, offering retro and vintage objects from the 1920s through the 1980s.